Shape of the universe: Infinite or finite

-One of the presently unanswered questions about the universe is whether it is infinite or finite in extent.
-For intuition, it can be understood that a finite universe has a finite volume that, for example, could be in theory filled up with a finite amount of material, while an infinite universe is unbounded and no numerical volume could possibly fill it.
+One of the unanswered questions about the universe is whether it is infinite or finite in extent.
+For intuition, it can be understood that a finite universe has a finite volume that, for example, could be in theory filled with a finite amount of material, while an infinite universe is unbounded and no numerical volume could possibly fill it.
 Mathematically, the question of whether the universe is infinite or finite is referred to as boundedness.
 An infinite universe (unbounded metric space) means that there are points arbitrarily far apart: for any distance d, there are points that are of a distance at least d apart.
 A finite universe is a bounded metric space, where there is some distance d such that all points are within distance d of each other.
 The smallest such d is called the diameter of the universe, in which case the universe has a well-defined "volume" or "scale".

 With or without boundary

 Assuming a finite universe, the universe can either have an edge or no edge.
 Many finite mathematical spaces, e.g., a disc, have an edge or boundary.
 Spaces that have an edge are difficult to treat, both conceptually and mathematically.
-Namely, it is very difficult to state what would happen at the edge of such a universe.
+Namely, it is difficult to state what would happen at the edge of such a universe.
 For this reason, spaces that have an edge are typically excluded from consideration.

-However, there exist many finite spaces, such as the 3-sphere and 3-torus, which have no edges.
+However, there exist many finite spaces, such as the 3-sphere and 3-torus, that have no edges.
 Mathematically, these spaces are referred to as being compact without boundary.
 The term compact means that it is finite in extent ("bounded") and complete.
 The term "without boundary" means that the space has no edges.
 Moreover, so that calculus can be applied, the universe is typically assumed to be a differentiable manifold.
 A mathematical object that possesses all these properties, compact without boundary and differentiable, is termed a closed manifold.
 The 3-sphere and 3-torus are both closed manifolds.

-If space were infinite (flat, simply connected), perturbations in the temperature of the CMB radiation would exist on all scales.
-If, however, space is finite, then there are those wavelengths missing that are larger than the size of the space.
-Maps of the CMB perturbation spectrum made with satellites like NASA's WMAP and the ESA's Planck have shown a striking amount of missing perturbations at large scales.

-The properties of the observed fluctuations of the CMB show a 'missing power' on scales beyond the size of the universe.
-That would imply that our universe is multiply-connected and finite.
-The spectrum of the CMB fits much better with the universe as a gigantic three-torus, a cosmos connected to itself in all three dimensions.
+Observational methods

+In the 1990s and early 2000s, empirical methods for determining the global topology using measurements on scales that would show multiple imaging were proposed and applied to cosmological observations.

+In the 2000s and 2010s, it was shown that, since the universe is inhomogeneous as shown in the cosmic web of large-scale structure, acceleration effects measured on local scales in the patterns of the movements of galaxies should, in principle, reveal the global topology of the universe.